 "Part of that was minimising the space between the racking so you can get more of it into the warehouse, making the most efficient use of our footprint.

 "That process involved consultation with TMHA and their rep', Rodney Jones, who examined the technical data for the warehouse layout and matched it to machine performance.

-"Rod advised the Toyota BT forklifts would be the most suitable because of their manoeuvrability and tight turning circle - it was mainly worked around the turning circle - and high-reaching capabilities, allowing them to go all the way up to our ceiling.
+"Rod advised the Toyota forklifts would be the most suitable because of their manoeuvrability and tight turning circle - it was mainly worked around the turning circle - and high-reaching capabilities, allowing them to go all the way up to our ceiling.